mailhog/MailHog/README.md

   * [Run it from Docker Hub](https://registry.hub.docker.com/u/mailhog/mailhog/) or using the provided [Dockerfile](Dockerfile)
   * [Read the deployment guide](/docs/DEPLOY.md) for other deployment options
 2. [Configure MailHog](/docs/CONFIG.md), or use the default settings:
-  * the SMTP server will start on port 1025
+  * the SMTP server starts on port 1025
-  * the HTTP server will start on port 8025
+  * the HTTP server starts on port 8025
-  * in-memory message storage will be used.
+  * in-memory message storage

 ### Features